AlexisZamara/HardModeRevamp/README.md

 ## Features (planned)
 - Taking damage while regenerating health suspends or cancels health regeneration for a few seconds
-- Reworked loot chest balance by lowering odds of Diamonds and Diamond gear in chests (or completely removing them)

 ## Changelog
 #### Player Changes